1 Stalag Riddim (1973)

 Cherry Oh Baby was Eric Donaldson's song that won the 1971 Jamaican Festival Song Competition.

-The riddim was used lots of times, for example by UB40 in 1983 and by Shaka Samba in 1992.
+The Cherry Oh Baby Riddim was used lots of times, for example by UB40 in 1983 and by Shaka Samba in 1992.

 UB40 - Cherry Oh Baby (1983)